aksommerville/fullmoon4/README.md

 - - No travel record: If we did record that, we would also need to persist it.
 Would be kind of heavy.
 Prefer gsbit.
 - - `callback ev:LOADED cb:set_gsbit_00xx 12` bits 0..255.
 We can add another callback, for each further block of 256 bits.
 - [ ] UI for saved game management.
 And everything else re saved games.
+- [ ] "End game" and "Settings" from pause menu.
+- [ ] Settings menu.
+- [ ] Menu text as strings, currently hard-coded.
 - [ ] Data editor improvements.
 - - [ ] Home page
 - - [ ] MapAllUi: Point out neighbor mismatches.